dhirajgagrai/sandman/README.md

 ```sh
 ./scripts/compile.sh <program.c>
 ```
-This will generate a file called `nfa.dat` for the `program.c`.
+This will generate a file called `nfa.dat` for the `program.c` in the root of the project directory and also an exectutable `program.out` in the same directory as `program.c`.

-Copy the `ebpf-loader` built that was built earlier to QEMU and run it:
+Copy the `ebpf-loader` , `nfa.dat` and `program.c` to QEMU and run it:
 ```sh
 sudo ./ebpf-loader nfa.dat
 ```
-Monitor will start and when `program` is executed it will enforce the NFA according to `nfa.dat`.
+Monitor will start and when `program.out` is executed it will enforce the NFA according to `nfa.dat`.